This topic describes how to use Data Management (DMS) or a client to connect to a PolarDB database cluster.

-- On the top of the page, select the region where the target cluster is located.
+- In the upper-left corner of the console, select the region where the cluster resides.

-- Find the target cluster and click the cluster ID to go to the Overview page.
+- Find the cluster, and then click the cluster ID.

-- Launch the pgAdmin 4 client.
+- Start the pgAdmin 4 client.

 - Right-click Servers and choose , as shown in the following figure.